Humanitarian Assistance for South Sudanese Refugees and Host Communities in Ethiopia – MSF 2019

 Gender and age:

-Descriptors: Internally displaced people (IDP) Persons with disabilities
+Descriptors: Persons with disabilities Internally displaced people (IDP)

 Total Direct Population: Unspecified